01. Substrate - Discovery & Identity

 capsule_signatureStringEd25519 signature of the capsules array, verified with capsules[0].key (format: ed25519.<base58>, JCS canonical).

-The key is inside each capsule entry, so the capsule_signature covers the key binding — all entries, their public keys, endpoints, and mycelium hashes are signed together as a single authorized unit.
+The key is inside each capsule entry, so the capsule_signature covers the key binding — all entries, their public keys, and endpoints are signed together as a single authorized unit.

-Note: Each capsule entry in cmn.json contains endpoint definitions (mycelium, spore, archive[], optional taste).
+Note: Endpoints use a uniform typed-array pattern (same as dist in spores and nutrients in mycelium).
 Replicators can add additional capsule entries with different endpoints while preserving the original entry.

 Resolution Flow: